marcelauliano/MitoHiFi/README.md

 -----

-## Installation
+## 2. Installation

 There are two ways to install MitoHiFi v2.3:

-(i) with a singularity image (highly recommended)
+(i) manually - and then you will need to have all the dependencies installed in your PATH.

-(ii) manually - and then you will need to have all the dependencies installed in your PATH.
+(ii) with a singularity image (highly recommended)

-### Manual installation - Dependencies
+### 2.1 Manual installation - Dependencies

 All the software listed bellow have to be installed and exported to your PATH.
 MitoHifi v2.3 was developed and tested with the following software versions: